-- A change in faculty status does NOT affect an established committee (ex. retirement may remain on committee. - New committee formations faculty without status, (ex. retired) can only come on as "non-member" to any committee). - No family members on committees of relatives. - No substitutions for chair at defense meeting. - Only one (1) substitution allowed (requested in writing prior to defense); sub must have same faculty status cannot pass exam if more than one unfavorable vote.
+- A change in faculty status does NOT affect an established committee (e.g., retirement) may remain on committee). - New committee formations faculty without status, (e.g., retirement) can only come on as "non-member" to any committee. - No family members on committees of relatives. - No substitutions for chair at defense meeting. - Only one (1) substitution allowed (requested in writing prior to defense); sub must have same faculty status cannot pass exam if more than one unfavorable vote.